Maschinenpistole MP40 - Denix®

 This is a non-firing full-size replica of MP40 Maschinenpistole used by the German army.
 This would make a great addition to any collectors or reenactors.
 Like all Denix Weapons, this prop replica uses metal (except for the plastic grips and sides), removable magazinne and contains movable parts and springs.
 Made by Denix.

-On request, delivery in 3 days
+On demand, delivery in 3 days

 Warning: Last items in stock!